John Gordon Harris: Beat cop

 In the summer of 1979, Constable Harris pulled over Frank Papalia, the brother of the gangster Johnny Papalia.
 At the time, Johnny Papalia was in prison, and Frank Papalia served as the boss of the Papalia family during his absence.
 Frank Papalia complained: "Is it because of my name, my last name?
 You're only stopping me because of who I am and the family name".
 Harris was tasked with arresting Papalia so the police could impound his Cadillac automobile in order to plant a bug.
-After a night out at the Gold Key Club, Papalia while driving home was stopped by Harris at about 2 am.
+After a night out at the Gold Key Club, Papalia was stopped by Harris at about 2 am while driving home.
 Harris demanded that Papalia take an alcohol breath test, which he refused.
-Harris then arrested and charged Papalia with impaired drinking and refusing to give a breath sample.
+Harris then arrested and charged Papalia with impaired driving and refusing to give a breath sample.
 As a result, his Cadillac was impounded, which allowed the police to plant a bug.
 At Papalia's trial in 1981, the bug-planting operation became the center of some dispute as Papalia's lawyer, Ross MacKay, accused the police of misconduct.
-The case ended with the judge suspending Papalia's drivers' license for three months, a case that ended the aura of impunity that surrounded the Papalia family in Hamilton ever since 1961.
+The case ended with the judge suspending Papalia's driver's license for three months, a case that ended the aura of impunity that surrounded the Papalia family in Hamilton ever since 1961.